Codictate vs Cursor: Voice Coding vs AI Code Editor (2026)

 • Excellent for accessibility and RSI prevention

-• Narrating code often improves thinking clarity
+• Narrating code often improves thinking and code quality

 • Works alongside existing Copilot workflows